Turkish occupation of northern Syria: Military

-On 30 May 2017, the Syrian National Army composed of Syrian Arabs and Syrian Turkmen rebels operating in northern Syria was formed, mostly being a part of Operation Euphrates Shield or groups active in the area that are allied to the groups participating in the operation.
+On 30 May 2017, the Syrian National Army (SNA) composed of primarily Syrian Turkmen as well as Syrian Arabs rebels operating in northern Syria was formed, mostly being a part of Operation Euphrates Shield or groups active in the area that are allied to the groups participating in the operation.
 The general aim of the group is to assist Turkey in creating a "safe zone" in Syria and to establish a National Army, which will operate in the land gained as a result of Turkish military intervention and answer to the Syrian Interim Government.

 By August 2018, the SNA was stated to be an "organized military bloc" that had largely overcome the chronic factionalism which had traditionally affected the Syrian rebels.
 Military colleges had been set up, and training as well as discipline had been improved.
 Though clashes and inter-unit violence still happened, they were no longer as serious as in the past.
 A military court had been established in al-Bab, a military police was organized to oversee discipline, and local civilian authorities were given more power over the militant groups.
 Nevertheless, most militias have attempted to maintain their autonomy to some degree, with the Interim Government having little actual control over them.
 To achieve the formation of a new national army without risking a mutiny, Turkey has applied soft pressure on the different groups while punishing only the most independent-minded and disloyal among them.
 The FSA units in the zone have accepted the Istanbul-based "Syrian Islamic Council" as religious authority.
 SNA fighters are paid salaries by the Turkish government, though the falling value of Turkish lira began to cause resentment among the SNA by mid-2018.
 One fighter said that "when the Turkish lira began to lose value against the Syrian pound our salaries became worthless".

 By July 2018, the Turkish Armed Forces (TAF) have built "at least" six military bases in the zone, "raising concerns that [the TAF] may be settling in for a long-term presence in northern Syria".